pote/disc/README.md

 The version of Disque at the time of this writing is `0.0.1`.
 It is a wonderful project, I know of people running it in production and I expect it will only get better and better with time, but please do not expect Disc to be more production ready than Disque is.

+## Similar Projects

+If you want to use Disque but Disc isn't cutting it for you then you should take a look at [Havanna](https://github.com/djanowski/havanna), a project by my friend [@djanowski](https://twitter.com/djanowski).

 ## License

 The code is released under an MIT license.
 See the [LICENSE](./LICENSE) file for